nhs-england-tools/dependabot-policy-enforcer/README.md

 We now need to select Targets for the ruleset.
 Here we will use custom properties and only apply this to repositories that have a specific [custom property](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-organization-settings/creating-rulesets-for-repositories-in-your-organization#targeting-repositories-by-properties-in-your-organization) set.
 To do this, under Targets select `Include repositories by property`, under the Property drop down select an appropriate property - for example `Property: SubDirectorate` under the Value drop down select the appropriate value for your needs.
 Note this assumes that your organisation uses custom properties and has values set appropriately.
 Press `Add target`.

-Under Bypass list we need to exclude Dependabot from these runs as the permissions are configured such that dependabot has its own set of secrets.
+Under Bypass list we need to exclude Dependabot from these runs as the permissions are configured such that Dependabot has its own set of secrets.
 Press `Add bypass` and search for Dependabot - place a check mark next to this bot entry.

 Under `Target branches` select to add a target and choose the All branches option.